bart-kroon/TM1/README.md

 ## Integration tests

-The integration test runs the TMIV executables on real data to make sure that there are no runtime errors in a range of conditons, and it reports if any bitstreams or YUV files have changed compared to the reference (when provided).
+The integration test runs the TMIV executables on real data to make sure that there are no runtime errors in a range of conditions, and it reports if any bitstreams or YUV files have changed compared to the reference (when provided).

 To run the integration test the following additional CMake variables are relevant: